kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 ## Why Predefined Visualizations are Important

-Predefined visualizations provide major benefits for the Pipelines Team and users of Pipelines.
-The Pipelines Team is able to develop predefined visualizations to provide users of Pipelines with powerful, extensible, and standardized visualizations that work out of the box.
-For users of Pipelines, they are able to utilize existing predefined visualization and build their own.
+Predefined visualizations provide major benefits for the Kubeflow Pipelines Team and users of Kubeflow Pipelines.
+The Kubeflow Pipelines Team is able to develop predefined visualizations to provide users of Pipelines with powerful, extensible, and standardized visualizations that work out of the box.
+For users of Kubeflow Pipelines, they are able to utilize existing predefined visualization and build their own.
+For some users, such as those who use Kubeflow Pipelines with a team or those who frequently generate complex and specialized visualizations, predefined visualizations can be leveraged to reduce development time and provide standardizations of visualized results.
+Details about how to create predefined visualizations can be found [below](/docs/pipelines/sdk/python-based-visualizations/
-For some users, such as those who use Pipelines with a team or those who frequently generate complex and specialized visualizations, predefined visualizations can be leveraged to reduce development time and provide standardizations of visualized results.
-Details about how to create predefined visualizations can be found [below](/docs/pipelines/sdk/ python-based-visualizations/#how-to-create-predefined-visualizations).
+#how-to-create-predefined-visualizations).

 ## How to Create Predefined Visualizations